 The Millionaire Next Door — This is a classic of personal finance.
-The authors are two marketing professors, Thomas Stanley and William Danko.
+The authors are two marketing professors, Thomas Stanley, and William Danko.
 The book is based on their research in marketing to the affluent and draws a surprising portrait of what real American millionaires look like.
-They find that in contrast to the public conception of millionaires as champagne swilling yacht traveling blue bloods, most of Americas wealthy are frugal owners of unglamorous small businesses.
+They find that in contrast to the public conception of millionaires as champagne-swilling yacht traveling blue blood, most of America’s wealthy are frugal owners of unglamorous small businesses.
 We definitely recommend it.
 Click here to grab a copy

 The Richest Man in Babylon — This is a classic.
 The book was published in 1926 and has sold millions of copies.
 The book teaches financial principles through parables and storytelling.
 The lessons of the stories are simple.
 They advocate saving, reducing your expenditures, investing to grow your wealth and mitigating risk.
 Its also sold millions of copies since the 1920s.
 Click here to get with the Babylonian insight.

 The Intelligent Investor – This classic text is continually updated to reflect prevailing market conditions.
 The author, Benjamin Graham, is the greatest investment advisor and value advisor of the 20th century.
 Graham’s philosophy of “value investing” — which teaches investors to buy stocks for less than the company’s intrinsic worth is renown for shielding investors from substantial error — has made The Intelligent Investor a stock market bible ever since its original publication in 1949.
 If you are interested in emulating the value investing philosophy, which has been shown to produce superior investment returns over the past 60 years, this a must read.
 It retails for something like 10 bucks online.
 It retails for 10 bucks online.